byu-cpe/ecen520_student/resources/vivado_messages.md

 # This file contains several TCL commands for changing the default settings of your projects.
 # These settings change the severity level of certain messages to make the messages
 # more meaningful.
 Some settings will be upgraded and cause an error while others
-# will be downgraded to avoid unncessary warnings.
+# will be downgraded to avoid unnecessary warnings.

 set_msg_config -new_severity "ERROR" -id "Synth 8-87"
 #INFO: [Synth 8-155] case statement is not full and has no default